slintes/github-stats/README.md

 - `githubUser` = the user for which stats are collected
 - `githubToken` = a token for acessing the github API
 - `nrMonths` = the nr of month to go backwards
-- `reposirories` = a commas separated list of repositories in org/name format
+- `repositories` = a commas separated list of repositories in org/name format

 # Development